 - Saliva tests will show meth use for up to 4 days after your last dose

 - Hair tests will show meth use for up to 90 days after your last dose

 Get Meth Out of Your System with Detox and Treatment

 When dealing with any drug addiction, it’s crucial to understand that recovery impacts both the mind and body, which is why partnering with trusted medical professionals is the best way forward.
 The top treatment options for overcoming meth addiction include:

 - Inpatient treatment at a hospital, which can carry out a medical detox supported by licensed providers.
 This is considered the most intensive treatment program.

 - Inpatient treatment at a residential treatment center where you’ll get 24/7 support from a mix of licensed and non-licensed professionals.
 This is considered one of the most customized treatment options.

 - Outpatient treatment, where you continue living at home and attend multiple appointments each week with accredited providers, is a good choice if you have a strong support system around you or have a less severe meth addiction.

 There’s no right or wrong answer regarding recovering from meth addiction.
 What’s important is that you partner with a team of caring professionals who will design a customized treatment plan around your unique needs.

-When you’re ready to start your recovery journey, get in touch with our team at Zinnia Healing.
-You can reach our helpline anytime, day or night, by calling our team at (855) 430-9439.
+When you’re ready to start your recovery journey, get in touch with a free meth addiction hotline.
+You can reach our free helpline anytime, day or night, by calling our team at (855) 430-9439.
 We’re standing by to answer your confidential questions.